Category Archives: Creative Process

 For an audio interview with Richard Diebenkorn, visit: Diebenkorn Interview

-It is a long interview and it gets off to a slow (boring) start but becomes very interesting as Diebenkorn explains his life and work in his own words.
-He was a precise and articulate man who was quite self aware.
-It’s worth the listening.
+It is a long interview, and it gets off to a slow (boring) start, but it becomes very interesting as Diebenkorn explains his life and work in his own words.
+He was a precise and articulate man who was quite self-aware.
+It’s worth listening to.

 Other quotes from Richard Diebenkorn on the artistic process: